MrKWatkins/ZXSpectrumNextTests/Tests/base/NextReg_defaults/ReadMe.txt

 in some cases for known default values (keeping it relaxed where the default value is unclear and may depend on user configuration, like 50/60Hz, etc.).

-The implemented set of Next registers is according to info about core 2.00.26.
+The implemented set of Next registers is according to info about core 3.1.5.

 The machine is expected to be configured as ZX48 with NEXT functionality allowed, but mostly OFF (expected: turbo speed OFF, memory contention as ZX48, ...)
-Or to put it in other words, the expected defaults are as after power-on and booting into ZX48 mode, defaults specified in: https://www.specnext.com/tbblue-io-port-system/
+Or to put it in other words, the expected defaults are as after power-on and booting into ZX48 mode, defaults specified in: https://www.specnext.com/tbblue-io-port-system/ (the more recent source of next-registers info is now public VHDL source of the core: https://gitlab.com/SpectrumNext/ZX_Spectrum_Next_FPGA - there is "nextreg.txt" file)

 The displayed values are all always hexadecimal, except the MachineID and core versions under the "legend" part, those are decimal, as having core "2.0.16" instead of "2.0.22"